 Want to see it in action?
 Click the play button below to see a video demonstration.

-Ready to make one?
+Ready to make a paper tumbling toy?
 Here are the supplies you’ll need:

 - Heavyweight paper – we used a file folder.
 Card stock would also work well.